 [Writer’s Note: At the time of this writing, the former Carolina Panther’s quarterback Cam Newton is unable to find a team, and Robert Griffin III (RGIII), Kaepernick, Jameis Winston, and Marcus Mariota are in similar straits, or they’ve accepted the role of a backup with a team other than the team who drafted them.
 This might change for them, but the theme of this article remains.]

 Like RGIII, Colin Kaepernick, Jameis Winston, and Marcus Mariota, Cam Newton was the most talented athlete anybody ever saw for most of his life.
 He never met anyone bigger, better, or faster than in high school, college, and some might argue he was the best athlete anyone in the NFL ever saw.
 If he encountered someone who was one of the above, along the way, they weren’t all three.
 If he encountered one who was close, that player was not a quarterback.
 Cam won the National Championship in college and the Heisman Trophy.
 He was then the first player chosen in the NFL Draft.
-He went onto win rookie of the year award, the NFL MVP award, and then he did something, five years later, only 63 other quarterbacks in NFL history have accomplished, he led his team to the Super Bowl.
+He went onto win rookie of the year award, and then the NFL MVP award.
+Cam then did something, five years later, only 63 other quarterbacks in NFL history have accomplished, he led his team to the Super Bowl.
 He was fast, big, elusive, and he knew how to win.
-Some might argue that with the rules of the NFL game being what they are today, Cam Newton’s play almost single-handedly determined whether the Carolina Panthers would make it to the Super Bowl that year.
+Some might argue that with the rules of the NFL game being what they are today, Cam Newton’s athletic ability almost single-handedly determined whether the Carolina Panthers would make it to the Super Bowl that year.

 Prior to that Super Bowl, Cam led the Panthers to three straight division titles and a 15-1 record in their NFC Championship year.
 Following the Super Bowl, the trajectory of his career and the plight of the Panthers, has since followed a downward trajectory.
 The Panthers are now 29-35 since that Super Bowl appearance.